mcore1976/sim808gpstracker/README.md

 constchar SAPBR4[] PROGMEM = {"AT+SAPBR=3,1,\"PWD\",\"internet\"\r\n"}; // Put your mobile operator APN password here

+SOURCE FILE OPTIONS :

+main.c - source file for SIM808 boards WITH DTR/SLEEP PIN exposed.
+To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.

+main2.c - source file for SIM808 boards WIHOUT DTR/SLEEP PIN exposed.
+To use this file you DO NOT connect ATMEGA PC5 pin to DTR SIM808.
+Example of such board is this module SKU405361 http://files.banggood.com/2016/06/SKU405361-SIM808.rar

 The solution has low power consumption because it is utilizing SLEEP MODE on SIM808 module and switches on GPS only when needed.
 I have found that on the board BK-SIM808 it is better to get rid of PWR LED (cut off)  because it is taking few mA of current thus unnecessary increasing power consumption - keep that in mind.
 Generally speaking SIM808 board is not so  power efficient as SIM800L because contains GPS/GNSS block.